JCMexplains/writing-for-success-2023/textbook.md

 #### A Work with No Known Author

 If no author is listed---neither a person nor a group---use the title in place of the author's name.
-You may use the full title in your sentence or use the first few words---enough to convey the key ideas---in a parenthetical reference.
-Follow standard conventions for using italics or quotations marks with titles:

-Use italics for titles of books or reports.

-Use quotation marks for titles of articles or chapters.
+Use the full title if you give it in your sentence:

 > "Living With Diabetes: Managing Your Health" (2009) recommends regular
 > exercise for patients with diabetes.

+You may use only the first few words if you are using a parenthetical reference.

 > Regular exercise can benefit patients with diabetes ("Living with
 > Diabetes," 2009).

-> Rosenhan (1973) had mentally healthy study participants claim to be
-> experiencing hallucinations so they would be admitted to psychiatric
-> hospitals.

 #### A Work Cited within Another Work